-The Sea King ASaC.7 is due to be retired from UK service (with 849 NAS) at the end of Sep 2018.
-This will leave the UK Armed Forces with another capability gap, as the replacement system - the dismountable Crowsnest to be fitted to Merlin airframes in their Squadron workshops - is not yet ready for service.
+The Sea King ASaC.7 was retired from UK service (with 849 NAS) at the end of Sep 2018.
+That left the UK Armed Forces with another capability gap, as the replacement system - the dismountable Crowsnest to be fitted to Merlin airframes in their Squadron workshops - was not then ready for service.
 The final flight of the ASaC.7 was on 26 Sep 2018 when the last three operational airframes from 849 NAS left RNAS Culdrose via Boscombe Down and Yeovil for VA Fleetlands and storage awaiting disposal.

 Sea King ASaC.7 News

 16-Jan-17 - UK Minister for Defence announced £269M deal for new helicopter-borne Airborne Early Warning (AEW) and control surveillance system for the new Queen Elizabeth Class aircraft carriers.
 Crowsnest will be provided by Lockheed Martin and Thales #Crowsnest

-22-May-15 : Lockheed Martin UK, as the prime contractor for Crowsnest, have selected Thales as the chosen bidder to provide the radar and mission system for the Merlin Airborne Early Warning (AEW) variant
+22-May-15 - Lockheed Martin UK, as the prime contractor for Crowsnest, have selected Thales as the chosen bidder to provide the radar and mission system for the Merlin Airborne Early Warning (AEW) variant

-04-Jun-14 : UK Forces have been deployed in Afghanistan since 2002 under Operation Herrick pushing back the Taliban and preventing them from using the country as a base for terrorism
+04-Jun-14 - UK Forces have been deployed in Afghanistan since 2002 under Operation Herrick pushing back the Taliban and preventing them from using the country as a base for terrorism

-27-Sep-11 : Navy fliers who paved the way for Apache helicopter strikes against Colonel Gaddafi’s forces are safely home.
+27-Sep-11 - Navy fliers who paved the way for Apache helicopter strikes against Colonel Gaddafi’s forces are safely home.